grundholm/Atmel328P/README.md

 Programmer: AVR ISP / AVR ISP mkII

-"Blink Serial" is an extended version of the org.
+"Blink_with_Serial" is an extended version of the org.
 Arduino Blink to get Serial print.